citado/iot-lecture/README.md

-# report
+# Report

-a description about an ideal platform [in persian]
+Describe platform structure and components features and responsibilities.